Linear sigma model with quarks and Polyakov loop in rotation: phase diagrams, Tolman-Ehrenfest law and mechanical properties: Polyakov-loop extended linear sigma model

 where we omitted an irrelevant overall normalization factor.
-The kinetic parts of the meson and gluon sectors were neglected, while the potentials $V_{\mathcal{M}}$ and $V_L$ are given in Eqs.~\eqref{eq.LagMeson} and \eqref{eq_L_Polyakov}, respectively.
+The kinetic parts of the meson and gluon sectors were neglected, $V$ is the spatial volume, while the potentials $V_{\mathcal{M}}$ and $V_L$ are given in Eqs.~\eqref{eq.LagMeson} and \eqref{eq_L_Polyakov}, respectively.
 The volume-averaged grand canonical potential of the model, $F = -(T \ln \mathcal{Z}) / V$, is given by

 Note that $F$ has units of [energy]/[length]$^3$.

 The fermionic part $\mathcal{Z}_q$ of the partition function can be evaluated by considering a decomposition $\psi(X) = \sum_j \hat{b}_j \psi_j(X)$ of the Dirac spinor with respect to the plane-wave basis $\psi_j(X)$, where $X_\mu = (\tau, \mathbf{x})$ denotes the space-time coordinates on the Euclidean manifold.
 The basis modes $\psi_j(X)$ satisfy the following eigenvalue equations: